 Hot School Dinners

-Our hot dinners cost £2.25 per day and your child can choose daily whether to have a school dinner or to bring a packed lunch into school.
+Our hot dinners cost £2.35 per day and your child can choose daily whether to have a school dinner or to bring a packed lunch into school.
 There is a vegetarian option available every day.
-Please use the Parent Pay link above to book and pay for school dinners.

 In line with Healthy Schools, we are requesting that packed lunches are healthy.
 We have spoken to the children in assembly about how chances to grow, learn, discover, and inspire rely on plenty of good fuel!
 With this in mind, lunches should contain at least one portion of fruit or vegetables, and water.
 We suggest that you do not allow your child unhealthy items such as crisps and cakes, and sweets are strictly prohibited.